Go up to the main DADA homeworks page (md)

 By default, the shell won’t print out a command-prompt when its input is not a terminal.

-Submit a C file called attack.c
+Submit a C file called attack.c, which will produce to

-that will compile this program.
-The executable that attack.c
+program.
+The executable that attack.c compiles to

-compiles to MUST be named attack
+MUST be named attack!

 This assignment was adopted from Charles Reiss’ fall 2017 assignment, which was adapted from Jack Davidson’s fall 2016 assignment, which was adopted from one given previously by Andrew Appel in Princeton’s COS 217.